-“Flipping can be a great way to earn quick cash,” advises Dustin Parker, a real estate agent who ranks in the top 1% of agents in Delaware, who’s also a house flipper himself.
+“Flipping can be a great way to earn quick cash,” advises Dustin Parker, a top-selling real estate agent in Seaford, Delaware, who’s also a house flipper himself.

 “However, you run the risk of purchasing a property at a high price point right before the market takes a downturn.
 If home values fall while you’re doing the renovations, then you’re stuck with a lot of money invested in a house that you can’t sell at a profit.”